Deji69/encase-matching/README.md

 ]);
 echo "\n";
 ```
+*Note: This example is more verbose than it has to be for demonstrative purposes, see [Further Examples](#further-examples) for a neater solution to fizz buzz.*

 If a `when()` pattern arg is a closure, it is either given previously destructured values inherited from the parent case, or the matched value itself.